reelyactive/barnowl-aruba/README.md

     npm run aos8v1proto

-which will compile and bundle, using __pbjs__ the defintions from /proto/aos8v1 into the file /lib/aos8v1proto.js.
+which will compile and bundle, using __pbjs__, the defintions from /proto/aos8v1 into the file /lib/aos8v1proto.js.

 ### AOS 10 protobuf